iMicknl/LoctekMotion_IoT/README.md

 | Preset 3     | `9b`  | `06`   | `02` | `10` `00` | `ac` `ac` | `9d` |
 | Preset 4     | `9b`  | `06`   | `02` | `00` `01` | `ac` `60` | `9d` |

 All bytes combined will become the command to send to the control box.
+See the [packages](#packages) for sample code.

 ## Similar projects / research

 While working on this project, I found out that I am not the only one with this idea.
-There are a few repositories on GitHub with great research which helped me kickstart this project.
+There are a few repositories on GitHub with great research which helped me kickstart this project. ❤️

 - [grssmnn / ha-flexispot-standing-desk](https://github.com/grssmnn/ha-flexispot-standing-desk) - Home Assistant integration via MQTT (micropython)
 - [Dude88 / loctek_IOT_box](https://github.com/Dude88/loctek_IOT_box) - Arduino code to control via Alexa and MQTT